yamadapc/git-switch-protocol/README.md

 - - -
 A helper to easily switch a git repositories remotes from `ssh` to `https` and back.
-Useful for places where `ssh` is blocked (such as some mermaid coffee-shops in São Paulo, as of recently)
+Useful for places where `ssh` is blocked (such as some mermaid coffee-shops in São Paulo, as of recently).
+URLs starting with `git://` are also supported.

 ## Usage
 ```bash